mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 Each mesh file contains both solid and fluid mesh.
 The mesh for the mesh motion problem will be generated at run time (see [On-the-fly generation of ALE mesh](#on-the-fly-generation-of-ale-mesh)).
 See for example the mesh `pw_m2.exo`:

 ![](fig/pw_m2.png)

+The solid domain is colored in green, the fluid domain in yellow.
+Note the non-matching grids at the fluid/solid interface.

 The mesh contains the following node sets: